mvdh7/pytzer/docs/modules/coeffs.md

     return coeff, valid
 ```

-Again, if the coefficient is explicitly defined as unused by the source, then the output `coeff` will be an array of zeros, the same shape as input `T`.
+Again, if the coefficient is explicitly defined as unused by the source, then the output `coeff` will be zero.